Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 According to the DOT, preliminary plans for the upgraded roundabout call for “expanding the truck apron 8.5 feet to the interior, replacing the outer concrete curbing with granite, constructing a hardscape concrete surface with a brick paver appearance within the former planter areas between the outer curb and the sidewalk, and repaving the roundabout.”

 “The roundabout has required constant maintenance in recent years and will be upgraded with more durable materials,” said Bushee, adding that no private properties are affected in the plans.

 Mayor Nancy R. Rossi, who recently met with state and city officials about the roundabout, thanked state Rep. Charles J. Ferraro, R-West Haven, for helping to fast-track the state-funded project.

 The DOT anticipates completing the design phase in December and starting the construction phase in summer 2020, which Bushee said should take about six to eight weeks.

-No detours are planned during the work, said Bushee, who will give a PowerPoint presentation on the project at 6:30 p.m.
-Monday, Sept.
-23, at City Hall, 355 Main St. The public is invited.
+No detours are planned during the work, said Bushee, who gave a PowerPoint presentation on the project at City Hall on Monday night, Sept.
+23.

 Before the roundabout, the busy intersection was stop-controlled on Jones Hill Road with free flow on Ocean Avenue.
 Vehicles turning left onto Jones Hill Road caused traffic to back up on Ocean Avenue while waiting for a safe gap in oncoming traffic to execute their turn, according to information provided by the DOT.